Subaru Clutch Forks Cracking Under Pressure

 To move forward, we need a baseline to start from.
 This allows us a starting point to compare to, as well as give us visuals on where the clutch fork needs improvements.
 With a pair of calipers, we set out to recreate the OEM units in CAD for analysis purposes.

 Let’s Look at What We Are Dealing With

-For complex situations like this, Velox practices Computer Aided Engineering (CAE).
+For complex situations like this, Verus practices Computer-Aided Engineering (CAE).
 In this case, that would be using Finite Element Analysis (FEA).
 Our analysis software of choice is ANSYS.
-ANSYS is at the top tier of analysis software and is used in over 90% of the top 100 fortune 500 companies, F1, NASCAR, etc. It’s very powerful software.
+ANSYS is at the top tier of analysis software and is used in over 90% of the top 100 fortune 500 companies, F1, NASCAR, etc. It is a very powerful software.

 FRS/BRZ/GT86 Clutch Fork in ANSYS Mechanical.
 Lots of areas over yield stress, this is why they are failing with upgraded pressure plates.